rebelwarrior/crosstie/README.md

 Where BottleName is the name of the bottle where the program is installed.

 You can do: `$ruby c4p.rb -h` for help on the new file.

+Change Log:
-**RE-FACTORED** to use option parse.
+- **RE-FACTORED** to use option parse.
 Old file left for comparison purposes.
+- Added Passive Warning for non-Linux systems
+- Created 'bin' directory structure for learning Aruba (it's complete overkill for a one file script)

 **TO DO**

 1. Add Aruba tests.
-- Have it detect Macs automatically and prompt w/ proper command w/o running script.
-   (Changed to just a passive warning if not using Linux.)
+2. Add unit tests.
+3. Finish Cucumber tests.